vinny-santaiti/toomanyflix/README.md

 # .env is the virtual env folder
 virtualenv --python=python3.7 .env

-# add virtualenv for python 3 only (python 2 is not installed)
+# add virtualenv for python 3 only (python 2 is not supported)
 # venv is preinstalled with python3
 python3 -m venv .env